Gang member's park brawl leaves toddler covered in blood

 The Herald has decided not to name the whānau involved or the gang member for legal reasons.

-Police yesterday made a public appeal for photos, video or information about Wednesday's incident to come forward.
+Police yesterday made a public appeal for anyone with photos, video or information about Wednesday's incident to come forward.

-Hastings Police today confirmed they were investigating an incident at Cornwall Park yesterday where a young child was allegedly assaulted.
+Hastings Police today confirmed they are investigating an incident at Cornwall Park yesterday where a young child was allegedly assaulted.

-"Police are currently wanting to speak to any witnesses that may have seen the incident," a statement read.
+"Police are currently wanting to speak to any witnesses that may have seen the incident," a statement reads.

 Information can be provided via 105, quoting file number 220601/5431.